parsaeisa/Notes/Software engineering/work culture.md

 - Before the solution design session for a new feature try to find out how it should be implemented.

+### Junior expectations

+A junior developer is expected to know where each functionality is placed in the project code base.

+So, if a bug happens on a project, he/she should find it immediately and fix it.

+> A tip: for finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.

 ## Mindset

 - Try to undertand & **remember** events.
 Events like :